alexbarksdale/ReactPractice/NOTES.md

 ## Rules of State:

+∆ 'State' is a JS object that contains data relevant to a component

 - !!!!State can only be updated using the function 'setState'
+- !!!
+State must be initialized when a component is created
 - !!
-State must be initialized when a component is created
+Only change the state with setState, do not use direct assignment
 - Only usable with class components, kinda....
-- 'State' is a JS object that contains data relevant to a component
 - Updating 'state' on a component causes the component to (almost) instantly rerender

+# Component Lifecycle Methods

+- Constructor:
+  ∆ Good place to do one time setup

+- render:
+  ∆ Avoid doing anything but return JSX

+- componentDidMount:
+  ∆ Good place to do data loading

+- componentDidUpdate:
+  ∆ Good place to do more data-loading when state/props change

+- componentWillUnmount:
+  ∆ Good place to do cleanup (especially for non-React stuff)